aliciarvilefortsales/rc.pregnancy.a/README.md

 #> To cite {pregnancy.a} in publications use:
 #>
 #>   Sales, A. R. V., Vartanian, D., Rodrigues, I., Pedrazzoli, M. (2021).
-#>   {mcycle}: an R package with the research compendium of the sleep and
+#>   {pregnancy.a}: an R package with the research compendium of the sleep
-#>   pregnancy project: a systematic quantitative literature review.
+#>   and pregnancy project: a systematic quantitative literature review.
 #>   Retrieved from https://gipso.github.io/pregnancy.a/.
 #>
 #> A BibTeX entry for LaTeX users is